Helsinki Hacklab is a hackerspace located in Helsinki, Finland.

 The Finnish Hackerspace/Hacklab discussion forum has all the independent Hacklabs represented and we welcome all discussion in English too.
 Ask there if you need any help with your project.
 The forum is part of the Finnish hackerspace co-operation network hacklab.fi.

-Our photographing policy is: take photos and publish them, no need for asking permission.
+Our photographing policy: you can take photos using our shared camera or using your own.
+People might not want to show in photos with their faces, so please ask first.
+Otherwise, it’s quite liberal here.
 Our hackerspace-camera is available for anyone to use, and photos taken with it are instantly uploaded to our Flickr account.
+Our Twitter handle is @HelsinkiHacklab.

 We are developing a better calendar and event system.
 For now, most reliable source for events and happenings is this page (events with names in English are held in English).

-(We have closed commenting on this page and kindly ask all questions to be directed to our discussion forum)
+(We have closed commenting on this page and kindly ask all questions to be directed to our discussion forum or IRC channel)